8 Tips for Small Business Saturday

 Over the years, SBS has become a part of the American consumer culture.
 In 2022, 72% of American adults polled said they were aware of the event, two-thirds of those surveyed plan to shop small businesses throughout the holiday seasons and Small Business Saturday drove $17.9 billion in revenue to American businesses.

 To help you successfully participate in Small Business Saturday this year, here are our eight tips.

 Digitize your business

 One of the best strategies to allow customers to access products or services digitally and securely is to host your eCommerce store in the cloud.
-Cloud storage providers can offer several important advantages when it comes to eCommerce, including greater security with PCI-DSS certified hosting, greater scalability, and faster upload times.
+Cloud storage providers can offer several significant advantages when it comes to eCommerce, including greater security with PCI-DSS certified hosting, greater scalability, and faster upload times.

 Focus on Your USP (Unique Selling Proposition)

 Let your customers know why you are special and what makes your small business unique.
-One example of this is telling your brand’s story in your marketing efforts.
+One example is telling your brand’s story in your marketing efforts.
 You’ll be surprised how effective this can be.
 Understanding your selling point and marketing is critical to succeeding as a small business.
 Make sure you scream it from the metaphorical rooftops.

 Having a consistent brand presence can work wonders for your business.
-Using the right social media tools such as Hootsuite or Buffer, you can integrate with each of the major social media platforms and automate your posts to help maximize your social ROI and increase sales.
+Using the right social media tools, such as Hootsuite or Buffer, you can integrate with each of the major social media platforms and automate your posts to help maximize your social ROI and increase sales.